thosgood/this-weeks-finds/markdown/151-200/week188.md

              |       |
               -------

-and they\'re called \"Young diagrams\" - or, with more historical accuracy, \"Ferrers diagrams\".
-So, the coefficient of q\^i in \[n choose k\] is also the number of Young diagrams with i boxes, k columns and n-k rows.
+and they're called "Young diagrams" - or, with more historical accuracy, "Ferrers diagrams".
+So, the coefficient of q\^i in \[n choose k\] is also the number of Young diagrams with i boxes, k columns and $n$-k rows.

 Now, Young diagrams show up all over the place in mathematics.
-I described a few of their most fundamental applications in
-\"[week157](week157.html)\".
-One thing I *didn\'t* go into is their relation to Grassmannians.
-But we\'re pretty well-positioned to do that now, so let\'s give it a shot.
+I described a few of their most fundamental applications in ["Week 157"](#week157).
+One thing I *didn't* go into is their relation to Grassmannians.
+But we're pretty well-positioned to do that now, so let's give it a shot.

 The Grassmannian Gr(n,k) is the set of all k-dimensional subspaces of an n-dimensional vector space.
 This makes sense over any field.
-However, it\'s particularly fun to work over the field with q elements, where q is any prime power - because then our Grassmannian has \[n choose k\] elements!
+However, it's particularly fun to work over the field with q elements, where q is any prime power - because then our Grassmannian has \[n choose k\] elements!

-In fact, we already saw this in \"[week184](week184.html)\".
+In fact, we already saw this in ["Week 184"](#week184).
 But now I want to give a proof that uses Young diagrams.
 This will forge yet another link between the two flavors of q-mathematics: the sort where q is a unit complex number, and the sort where q is a prime power.
-So far this week we\'ve been doing quantum mechanics and thinking of q as a unit complex number.
-Now we\'ll turn into algebraists, take what\'ve done, and apply it when q is a power of a prime number!
+So far this week we've been doing quantum mechanics and thinking of q as a unit complex number.
+Now we'll turn into algebraists, take what've done, and apply it when q is a power of a prime number!

-In \"[week184](week184.html)\" I showed that we can read off a lot of information about the Grassmannian Gr(n,k) from the q-binomial coefficient \[n choose k\].
+In ["Week 184"](#week184) I showed that we can read off a lot of information about the Grassmannian Gr(n,k) from the q-binomial coefficient \[n choose k\].
 For example,